- 2 Bedrooms

 Good job on booking your rental!
 You're on your way to a terrific vacation!

 During your Stay

-- Once everything is out, perform a walk-through of the rental home to be certain no property damage occurred during your stay.
+- Once your things are all out, do a walk-through of the rental to make certain no property damage occurred during your stay.
 We recommend walking through with the rental manager whenever you can (this may not be possible)..
-If the property manager is not available, make sure to take photos of the property to record its condition.
+If the property owner is not available, remember to take photos of the property to record its condition.

 - How would you feel about your stay?
 Many rental websites seek reviews after your stay .
 Rental owners and property managers will thank you for glowing recommendations.
 If something went wrong and they did not fix it in a acceptable manner, or if the rental home was not as described, you may want to make it a point in your review.